CodeFarmer/gl-cards/README.md

 Get Leiningen.
 You will need a JDK.
 Best to run using 'lein figwheel' for all the hot reloading loveliness.

+To build and run the docker image from scratch:

+$ lein uberjar
+$ docker build -t glc .
+$ docker run --name glc -p8080:8080 -eGL_CARDS_GITLAB_PAT=INSERT_YOUR_ACCESS_TOKEN_HERE glc

+Then point your browser at localhost:8080

 ## Code

 * The UI is defined in src/cljs/gl_cards/core.cljs